Jyoti Prakash Nirala: Early and personal life

-Nirala was a resident of the Badladih village of Rohtas district, Bihar.
-He was born on November 15, 1986 in Yadav family to Tej Narayan Singh Yadav and Malti Devi.
+Nirala was a resident of the Badiladih village of Rohtas district, Bihar.
+He was born on 15 November 1986, in Hindu family to Tej Narayan Singh Yadav and Malti Devi.

 Jyoti Prakash Nirala was married to Sushma Nand Yadav in 2010 and they have a daughter Jigyasa Kumari.

 Military service

 Nirala joined the Garud Commando Force of the Indian Air Force in 2005.
 His unit was deputed to the 13 Rashtriya Rifles and stationed in Jammu and Kashmir under Operation Rakshak.

 Ashok Chakra

 A joint offensive was launched by the Garud detachment and the 13 Rashtriya Rifles in Chanderger village, Bandipora district, Jammu and Kashmir based on technical intelligence.
 His detachment covertly approached the house that had suspected militants hiding in it and laid a close quarter ambush.
 Nirala, armed with a light machine gun, positioned himself close to the approach of the hideout, cutting off all escape routes.